hanzlanouman/Hostel-Management-System/README.md

 ## Dependencies

-The Hotel Management System project relies on the following external libraries:
+The Hostel Management System project relies on the following external libraries:

 - JavaFX (for GUI components)
 - MySQL Connector/J (for connecting to the database)